-2 Sample maximum for turbidity is the highest value for the day that lasts longer than five minutes.

-3 Not applicable for beneficial uses 1-13 listed on Table 3: Use-Based Requirements.

-- (i) Ultraviolet Disinfection, Guidelines for Drinking Water and Water Reuse, published by the National Water Research Institute (NWRI) in collaboration with the American Water Works Association Research Foundation (AWWARF). - (ii) Ecology's Criteria for Sewage Works Design (orange book). - (iii) Water Environment Federation MOP-8 Design of Municipal Wastewater Treatment Plants. - (c) Other disinfection methods.
-Any other disinfection process proposed to the lead agency to meet the performance standard in this chapter must: - (i) Be in accordance with the most recent edition of ecology's Criteria for Sewage Works Design (orange book). - (ii) Demonstrate that the proposed process is equivalent to or better than chlorination or ultraviolet light treatment in this section. - (2) Validation of virus removal.
-For Class A reclaimed water, virus inactivation performance of the combined treatment processes following biological oxidation must be documented.
-Performance of the chosen disinfection method must be documented by using one of the following: - (a) Chemical disinfection.
-Where a chemical disinfection process is used, acceptable validation methods include: - (i) A challenge study or pilot facility demonstration specific to the project conditions. - (ii) A third-party challenge study or equipment verification study acceptable to the lead agency. - (iii) Design and operation limits from other regulatory programs applied to the production of reclaimed or recycled water equivalent to Class A reclaimed water as deemed acceptable by the lead agency. - (b) Ultraviolet disinfection.
-Where ultraviolet disinfection processes are used, validation must include an acceptable bioassay study conforming to the most recent edition of Ultraviolet Disinfection, Guidelines for Drinking Water and Water Reuse, published by the National Water Research Institute (NWRI).
+(i) Ultraviolet Disinfection, Guidelines for Drinking Water and Water Reuse, published by the National Water Research Institute (NWRI) in collaboration with the American Water Works Association Research Foundation.

+(ii) Ecology's Criteria for Sewage Works Design (orange book).

+(iii) Water Environment Federation MOP-8 Design of Municipal Wastewater Treatment Plants.

+(c) Other disinfection methods.
+Any other disinfection process proposed to the lead agency to meet the performance standard in this section must:

+(i) Be in accordance with the most recent edition of ecology's Criteria for Sewage Works Design (orange book).

+(ii) Demonstrate that the proposed process is equivalent to or better than chlorination or ultraviolet light treatment in this section.

+(2) Validation of virus removal.
+For Class A reclaimed water, virus inactivation performance of the proposed disinfection reactor must be documented during design by using one of the following:

+(a) Chemical disinfection.
+Validation of chemical disinfection process must include a tracer study at the facility subject to specific project conditions.
+Additional validations include:

+(i) A challenge study or pilot facility demonstration specific to the project conditions.

+(ii) An acceptable third-party challenge study or equipment verification study acceptable to the lead agency.

+(iii) Design and operation limits from other regulatory programs applied to the production of reclaimed or recycled water equivalent to Class A reclaimed water as deemed acceptable by the lead agency.

-Third-party validation studies that have been performed in off-site qualified test facilities and in accordance with the NWRI/AWWARF guidelines are allowed if approved by the lead agency.
+(b) Ultraviolet disinfection.
+Validation of ultraviolet disinfection processes by an acceptable bioassay study conforming to the most recent edition of Ultraviolet Disinfection, Guidelines for Drinking Water and Water Reuse, published by the National Water Research Institute (NWRI).
+Third-party validation studies that have been performed in offsite qualified test facilities and in accordance with the NWRI/AWWARF guidelines are allowed if approved by the lead agency.